Dexter Romweber: Solo projects

 In 2001, Dexter finally resurfaced with a new solo album, Chased By Martians, followed by Blues That Defy My Soul in 2004.
 Around this time, Dexter's influence was beginning to surface in interviews with artists like Neko Case, Cat Power and Jack White.
 Dexter has described his reaction to this influence as like being "locked away in a Gothic castle for many years" and "living in such isolation that I haven't even noticed."
 In 2006, Dexter released the album Piano, which consisted of 13 original classical piano compositions in the style of Chopin.

 Also in 2006, a documentary about Dex and The Flat Duo Jets began playing at film festivals.
 Upon completion of Athens, GA: Inside/Out in 1987, director Tony Gayton began filming an untitled documentary of the Flat Duo Jets' national tour.
 After funding for the film fell through, production ceased and the film was forgotten.
 Funding the rest of the film himself, Gayton met up with Dexter in Los Angeles sixteen years later, and filmed new interviews with the intention of completing the film.
 The film, entitled Two Headed Cow, was eventually completed using a recovered VHS version of the original 16mm black-and-white footage, edited together with new interviews with Dexter, detailing his life and career, as well as performances in and around Los Angeles and interviews with Jack White, Exene Cervenka of X, Cat Power and Neko Case.
 As of 2009, the film has yet to be picked up for distribution, though it had a brief run on DOC: The Documentary Channel.

-Dexter's current band, The Dex Romweber Duo, began as Dexter and drummer Crash LaResh, who performed with Dexter from 1995 to 2007.
+Dexter's band, The Dex Romweber Duo, began as Dexter and drummer Crash LaResh, who performed with Dexter from 1995 to 2007.
 The original Duo toured extensively and recorded several 7 inch releases and recorded two full-length albums (Chased By Martians and Blues That Defy My Soul), but these were credited as solo Dex Romweber releases.
 Crash LaResh left the band in 2007 and was replaced by Dexter's sister, Sara Romweber.
 In 2009, the pair released their debut album, Ruins of Berlin, on Bloodshot Records.
 The album featured guest appearances from Exene Cervenka, Cat Power, Neko Case, and longtime friend Rick Miller of Southern Culture on the Skids.
 The band toured the U.S. twice in support of the record, playing support for The Detroit Cobras on the second tour.